nginxinc/ansible-role-nginx/CONTRIBUTING.md

 To report a bug, open an issue on GitHub with the label `bug` using the available bug report issue template.
 Please ensure the issue has not already been reported.

-### Suggest an Enhancement
+### Suggest a Feature or Enhancement

-To suggest an enhancement, please create an issue on GitHub with the label `enhancement` using the available feature issue template.
+To suggest an enhancement, please create an issue on GitHub with the label `feature` or `enhancement` using the available feature request issue template.

 ### Open a Pull Request